-SPUK has indicated its intention to continue to make available such funds as are needed by the Company, and that it does not intend to seek repayment of the amounts due within the twelve months from the date of the approval of these financial statements, which, at 31 December 2023, amounted to £40.0 million.
+The Company has net current liabilities of £135.8 million.
+Notwithstanding this, SPUK has indicated its intention to continue to make available such funds as are needed by the Company.
+Loan repayments due to SPUK within twelve months from the date of these financial statements of £40.0 million were repaid in March 2025.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.